-Way back in the olden thymes, “post-modernism” was said to be the artistic expression of late capitalism.
-At least according to Frederic Jameson.
-I always thought a useful definition of post-modernism came from the great philosopher Moe Szyslak.
+It used to be that “post-modernism” was said to be the artistic expression of late-stage capitalism, at least according to Frederic Jameson.
+A useful definition of post-modernism came from the great philosopher Moe Szyslak.
 He said it is “weird for the sake of being weird.”
-I’ve always liked that, when it comes to art.
 Contra Professor Jameson, with few exceptions, post-modern art is crap made by people with no real artistic talent.
 On the other hand, maybe that’s a telling indictment of the flickering lights of western civilization.

-Anyway, I’ve come up with my own definition of post-modernism.
+Anyway, here is another definition of post-modernism.
 It is when a society forgets all of the lessons about human nature handed down from the previous generations and then embarks on the process of re-learning them through painful trial and error.
-A good example of what I mean is right here in this story from the New York Times John Derbyshire has been flogging of late.
+A good example of this is right here in this story from the New York Times.
 It is the typical sob-story from a leftist rag about how men get away with being violent rapists and women are helpless victims.

 She was 18 years old, a freshman, and had been on campus for just two weeks when one Saturday night last September her friends grew worried because she had been drinking and suddenly disappeared.